Colloquy: <em>Violent Phenomena</em>

 The CUNY Graduate Center, 365 5th Ave, NYC

-Kaza, Taber, and Roslan will share from their recent translations and essays followed by a conversation conducted by Fisher.
+Kaza, Taber, and Roslan shared from their recent translations and essays followed by a conversation conducted by Fisher.
 Colloquy is an event series presented by World Poetry Books in collaboration with Montez Press Radio and partnering event spaces which invites translators to engage with live audiences in an exploration of the art of translation.
 Free and open to all.
 Please register to attend.

 More about Violent Phenomena: